WalterSimoncini/fungi-hummingbird/README.md

 # FUNGI HummingBird Evaluation

-This repository contains the HummingBird evaluation for FUNGI features, and it builds on top of [open-hummingbird-eval](https://github.com/vpariza/open-hummingbird-eval).
+This repository contains the HummingBird evaluation for FUNGI features, built on top of  [open-hummingbird-eval](https://github.com/vpariza/open-hummingbird-eval).
 We recommend using the original repository to evaluate the raw DINO features.

 ## Setup